vnnkl/Shufflepuff/readme.md

 Simply run `sudo -E build_bc.sh` in the Shufflepuff directory.
 The -E flag is required since the script accesses `$JAVA_HOME`.

+### A note about Java Heap space

+Depending on your machine, Shufflepuff can exhaust your Java installation's Heap space.
+If this is the case, try adjusting both the minimum memory and maximum memory allocation settings.

 ### Status Log

 status: Works!